-- Although normal in humanhuman conversations, mixedinitiative dialogue is very difficult for dialogue systems to achieve! - Question answering systems (e.g., "Alexa, what's the weather like right now?") are userinitiative systems - In contrast, system-initiative can be frustrating
+- Although normal in humanhuman conversations, mixedinitiative dialogue is very difficult for dialogue systems to achieve! - Question answering systems (e.g., "Alexa, what's the weather like right now?") are userinitiative systems - System-initiative can be bothhelpful (plenty of guidance) and frustrating